Foula: Film

-Folklore, festivities, and traditions
+Folklore, festivities and traditions

 Foula's inhabitants preserve many Norse traditions of folklore and festivities.
-They still follow the Julian calendar for Christmas celebrations, with all the islanders gathering in one house on 6 January though a day out.
+They still follow the Julian calendar for Christmas celebrations, with all the islanders gathering in one house on 6 January.
 New Year's Day falls on 13 January.

 Poetry

 Vagaland's poem "Da Sang o da Papa men" about the fishermen of Papa Stour includes an insistent chorus chant, "Rowin Foula Doon".
 This refers to the fishermen's practice of rowing their open fishing boat out to sea until the high cliffs of Foula were no longer visible.
 This entailed the boat's being some 96 km west of Papa Stour.

 Geodesy

 The Sneug in Foula was the origin (meridian) of the 6 inch and 1:2500 Ordnance Survey maps of Orkney and Shetland.